Kaltsoon/data-management-and-databases/exercises/case-assignment.md

 - `case_assignment_database_design.pdf` containing everything from step 1.
 - All the `.sql` files from step 2.
-- `case_assignment_database_diagram.pdf` containing the database diagram from step 2.
+- `case_assignment_database_diagram.pdf` containing the database diagram generated in step 2.
 - `case_assignment_closing_report.pdf` containing the closing report.

 The file should be named as `case_assignment_final_YOURFAMILYNAME.zip`. **Every team member should submit this**.